 A 19.6-mile section of the Appalachian Trail follows the varied terrain of the park.
 The trail's designated use is restricted to hiking only for its entire length from Maine to Georgia.
 White blazes mark this narrow and sometimes very rocky trail.
 Along Wawayanda Mountain are outstanding views of the surrounding landscape.

-From Memorial Weekend to Labor Day, while lifeguards are on duty, visitors can swim in cool waters of Wawayanda Lake.
+Swimming is only permitted during the summer months when lifeguards are on duty.
 The white sand beach and picturesque location provides a truly enjoyable freshwater experience.
 Adjacent to the beach visitors can access facilities with changing areas, restrooms, a first-aid station and a food concession where food and beach supplies may be purchased.
 Inner tubes, rafts and other flotation devices are not permitted in the swimming area.
 Only Coast Guard-approved Personal Floatation Devices(PFD) are permitted.

 Online reservations can be made at www.camping.nj.gov (link is external)